-Reward dollars earned in your health incentive account (HIA) are automatically applied to your out-of-pocket-expenses: pharmacy copayments and coinsurance once your plan deductible is met.
+Reward dollars earned in your health incentive account (HIA) are automatically applied to your pharmacy copayments and coinsurance once your plan deductible is met.
 Any unused reward dollars at the end of the plan year carry over from year to year, up to two times the annual deductible.